 The oldest planetarium in Thailand is located in Sukhumvit Road and is part of the Science Center for Education.
 The Planetarium show traces the history of space travel from Sputnik to the much more recent Mars Pathfinder and aspects of the universe in crystal clear imagery on a domed ceiling.
 Shows are held four times daily, except on Mondays.
 The Planetarium also offers a computer world and a first-class aquarium.
 The Science Museum has various hand-on and interactive exhibits for kids on galaxies, astrology and nature.

 The kid factor: An easy place to include educational activities into your trip and great place to beat the heat.
 Also near the Emporium Mall.

-A new venue, so impressive we posted an entire page on the place: Kidzania.
 Spread out over a vast 10.000 square meters of floor space (almost 108,000 square feet), KidZania is all about role-playing, but with an completely novel and exciting twist to it.
 Here it's not just a simple matter of your kids slipping into semi-authentic costumes and acting out their dream professions.
 Instead, KidZania has recreated an entire city with streets and numerous buildings, all scaled down to accommodate the smaller physique of children.

 By Thomas Schmid – dukas

 Thomas Schmid is based in Bangkok, which he's called home for 20 years.